chrisjamesranni/E-Commerce_System/README.md

 It manages **customers, products, orders, payments, and inventory**, and provides **business insights** through SQL queries.

-Designed as a **portfolio project**, it showcases database design, SQL querying, and reporting skills—similar to internal data systems used by companies.

 ---

 ## 🛠️ Tech Stack